yamigr/pusudb-connector/README.md

 > Create connector-drivers for the pusudb-framework.

+Framework: [https://www.npmjs.com/package/pusudb](https://www.npmjs.com/package/pusudb)

 Define the configuration and run the connector.
-For each configuration it starts a connector instances.
-To handle the data received by the pusudb listen to the events described below.
+For each configuration it creates a connection to the pusudb.
+When the method run is called, it querying first the pusudb and streams all the entries which contains the key defined in the configuration.
+To receive the data, listen to the events described below.
 The event message will be fired, everytime when someone put, update or publish a entry in the certain db and the defined key as substring.
-When the method run is called, it querying first the pusudb and streams all the entries which contains the key defined in the configuration.

-Framework: [https://www.npmjs.com/package/pusudb](https://www.npmjs.com/package/pusudb)

 <a name="installing"></a>
 ## Installing